hunterlhxlin/2021-ERSP-Research-Log/log_week5.md

 - Discovered something wrong with the code
   - how the time of the queries are measured is confusing.
   - It seems like for C++, measuing time using `duration_cast` inside and outside a function leads to certain difference.
+  - Talking about this with the phd - seems like measuring time cost inside and outside a c++ function leads to quite a big difference.